How Much Snow Is Coming This Winter?

 Remember Snowmageddon 2010?
-Could we experience another historic winter season full of heavy snowfall, bitter cold, and bone-chilling winds?
+What about 2020's 'Polar Coaster'?
+Will we see more Bomb Cyclones this year?
+Could this winter bring another historic winter season full of heavy snowfall, bitter dry air, bone-chilling winds—or all three?

 Forecast Image is Courtesy of Farmers' Almanac

-Generally speaking, if you live in the U.S., expect a much colder, wetter, and longer winter this year.
+Generally speaking, if you live in the U.S., expect a much colder and heavier winter this year.
 If you live in an area predicted to get a lot of snow and haven't done so already, we recommend investing in a snowblower as this winter is sure to bring heavier, wetter snow that will be exhausting to shovel and difficult on your body.

 We often hear snow shovelers say they wish they had just gotten a snowblower after a heavy snow season, but we recommend you avoid post-winter regret and make this the year you stop shoveling once and for all.
 If you already have a snowblower, make sure to spend the time preparing it for the long, wet season expected ahead.
 Check out our guide on how to tune up your snowblower.

 Also, with wet and heavy snow on the way, people who are older or have a heart condition should avoid shoveling completely for medical reasons.